nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

   </tr>
 </table>

 Descriptive name for the list.
-This will be taken from the 'display' element from the 'code' field.
+The list titles for primary and secondary lists **MUST** be the titles as provided in the tables in [Using lists to return data](accessrecord_structured_development_lists_for_message_structure.html#primary-lists-in-the-query-response).

 ### code ###